juanjarami/juanjarami/README.md

-- Supporting Business: Leveraged technical expertise to support business growth and efficiency, contributing to employee development and recruitment.

-Experienced in digital solutions for
-Ecommerce, software design and financial products, promoting equality and diversity.

-Grounded in Scrum methodologies and remote access, supporting product development and career growth.

-Collaborative team member with a focus on integrity, managing expenses, and nurturing wellness initiatives.

-Strong written and verbal communication skills, facilitating effective meetings (QA) and technical leadership.
+- Supporting Business: Leveraged technical expertise to support business growth and efficiency, contributing to employee development and recruitment.<br> Experienced in digital solutions for Ecommerce, software design and financial products, promoting equality and diversity. <br> Grounded in Scrum methodologies and remote access, supporting product development and career growth.<br> Collaborative team member with a focus on integrity, managing expenses, and nurturing wellness initiatives.<br> Strong written and verbal communication skills, facilitating effective meetings (QA) and technical leadership.